biscottidiskette/biscottidiskette.github.io/_pages/about.md

 understanding of both attack and defense.

-My offensive background gives me unique insight into attacker methodology, which I will apply to building better detections, alert management, and responding to incidents.
+My offensive background gives me unique insight into attacker methodology, which I now apply to building better detections, alert management, and responding to incidents.